-One possible avenue for future research suggested by the report is to set up "experiments" to test for employment discrimination by sending black and white women to apply for tobs and monitoring employers' responses.
-Such experiments would allow researchers to control fully for skill differences by choosing black white women and with similarskills.
+One possible avenue for future research suggested by the report is to set up "experiments" to test for employment discrimination by sending black and white women to apply for jobs and monitoring employers' responses.
+Such experiments would allow researchers to control fully for skill differences by choosing black women and white with verv similarskills.
 They would also have the advantage of providing additional insight into the mechanisms through which labor market discrimination operates.
-For instance, do refuse interview employers to black applicants?
-At what points in the hiring process are black women treated differently from This type of their white counterparts? question could be answered by careful monitoring of employers' responses to the black and white job applicants.
+For instance, do employers refuse interview black to applicants?
+At what points in the hiring process are black women treated differently from their white counterparts?
+This type of question could be answered by careful monitoring of employers' responses to the black and white job applicants.